FAQs

 Pleasepurchase a replacement card and contact us to arrange collection.

 Undergraduate students receive £5 print credit at the beginning of each year.
-Visit the print credit page to load more credit.
+Visit the print credit page to upload more credit.

 How do I connect to Wifi?